-SwedenNorwayMoldovaMongolia, 4 Arab states of the Persian Gulf (KuwaitBahrainQatarUnited Arab Emirates), the Philippines, Indonesia, and Bolivia have generally banned dental amalgam by law.
+SwedenNorwayMoldovaMongolia, 4 Arab states of the Persian Gulf (KuwaitBahrainQatarUnited Arab Emirates), the Philippines, Indonesia, Gabon, Tanzania and Uganda ban dental amalgam without exceptions by law.

 Parties shall: